-Gina Schaefer is the owner of A Few Cool Hardware Stores and a member of Business for a Fair Minimum Wage.
+Op-Ed By Gina Schaefer, owner of A Few Cool Hardware Stores and a member of Business for a Fair Minimum Wage

 As a business owner and a resident, I’m very invested in our city and its future success.
 That’s why I believe the D.C.
 Council made the right decision when it voted to raise the minimum wage to $15 an hour by 2020.